gavinbytes/ArduinoProjects/Project1_BlinkingLED/README.md

 - Used jumper wires and breadboard for connections.

 ## Code
 The Arduino sketch alternates Red and Yellow LEDs, each on for 1 second.
-See `blinkingLED.ino` for details.
+See `code.ino` for details.

 ## Challenges and Lessons Learned
 - Learned about LED polarity and resistor values to prevent damage.